rcastellotti/kova/README.md

 to develop `kova` you need to have a running instance of an s3 compatible object storge.

-i am using [garage](https://garagehq.deuxfleurs.fr), here is how i set it up
+i am using [garage](https://garagehq.deuxfleurs.fr), here is how i set it up:

 ## obtain and compile `garage`
 ```